nicegamer7/413TheBestASR/README.md

 ## Accuracy and Decoder
 A Greedy Decoder was implemented to decode the output indices to readable text.
 This function was also used to compute the accuracy between the decoded output and our targeted sentences.
 We followed the implementation of the GreedyDecoder function from this source: https://www.assemblyai.com/blog/end-to-end-speech-recognition-pytorch/.

-Lastly, the compute word accuacy function compute_Wacc utilized the wer function from jiwer library to generate a word error rate value, helping us with the quantitative evaluation of our model.
+Lastly, the compute word accuracy function compute_Wacc utilized the wer function from jiwer library to generate a word error rate value, helping us with the quantitative evaluation of our model.
 ```python
 def compute_Wacc(output, labels, label_lengths):
     # Decode the predictions